JohnLonginotto/uq/README.md

 ###--input:
 ```
-  FASTQ files in.
-Unfortunately, this will have to be a file and not a pipe, as the file has
+  FASTQ files in when encoding, uQ files in when decoding.
+Unfortunately, this will have to be a
-  to be read multiple times to tune the encoder to the data and prevent issues that might result
+  file and not a pipe, as the file has to be read multiple times to tune the encoder to the data
-  in an undecodable file 10 years from now.
+  and prevent issues that might result in an undecodable file 10 years from now.
 ```

 ###--output:
 ```
   Path to output.
+If no output specified, default when making uQ files is to append ".uQ" to the end
+  of the original file name, and when decompressing uQ files back to FASTQ, default is to print to
+  the standard out/terminal.
 ```

 ###--decode:
 ```
   This simply reverses the encoding operation.
+No parameters need to be specified, it's all stored in the
-I have somehow manged to write a decoder that is slower
+  config file in the uQ tar file.
+I have somehow manged to write a decoder that is slower than the encoder,
-  than an encoder, which is quite impressive.
-I'm sure if there is any interest in uQ files, this will
-  be improved over time.
+  which is quite impressive.
+I'm sure if there is any interest in uQ files, the speed will be improved over time.
 ```

-# How to (actually) use uQ:
+# How to *(actually)* use uQ:

 If you wish to encode a very large file and have no idea what sort/raw/pattern to use, you can --test on a smaller sample: head -400000 ./rep3.fastq > ./sample.fastq